wolfvictorOSI/Edge-Data-Store-Docs/V1/Troubleshooting/DisasterRecovery.md

 1. Re-enter the credentials for the operating system using API calls.
 2. After updating, restart the Edge Data Store service.

-The new Edge device runs as the previous device, and contains all the data up to the point when the previous device failed.
+The new EDS device runs as the previous device, and contains all the data up to the point when the previous device failed.